Spoon Rings made from genuine vintage flatware

 But what is the flatware itself made of?
 What's its material composition?
-We use vintage and antique silverware pieces that fall into several categories.
+I use vintage and antique silverware pieces that fall into several categories.
 Each type of metal offers desirable values and limitations.
 Here's a brief description of each category:

 A. SOLID SILVER ALLOYS - products composed entirely of a solid silver, with no base metal underneath, and no plating on top.
 If a solid silver product is scratched, a silversmith can generally repair it by intensive polishing.
 Categories of solid silver include:

 - Sterling Silver: solid silver alloy containing at least 92.5% pure silver.
 Sterling is often denoted by the numerical mark .925 or 925.
-Check out our sterling silver spoon rings here.
+Check out our sterling silver spoon rings here

-- Other Solid Silver Alloys: solid alloys containing differing percentages of pure silver, but sharing the key properties of sterling (lustre, malleability, etc).
+- Other Solid Silver Alloys ("Coin Silver"): solid alloys containing differing percentages of pure silver, but sharing the key properties of sterling (lustre, malleability, etc).
 Many older European silver pieces, for example, are composed of different solid silver alloys.
 Antique Norwegian silver, a Lost & Forged favorite, usually includes 83% pure silver (denoted by the number .830 or 830).
 Check out our other solid silver spoon rings here.

 B. SILVERPLATE - metals coated with a thin layer of silver on the surface with a non-silver base metal underneath.
 The type of base metal varies, but often includes copper, zinc, brass, etc. Silverplate offers a beautiful, lustrous true silver finish at a price point lower than solid silver metals.
 Check out our silverplate silver spoon rings here.